 This activity is designed to meet the educational needs of hematologists, oncologists, and other healthcare professionals involved in the diagnosis and treatment of patients with blood cancers.

-This enduring activity will provide learners with the latest developments in immunotherapy for leukemia, lymphoma, and myeloma and how these developments can be incorporated into regimens to improve the outcome of patients with these diseases.
+This activity will provide learners with the latest developments in translational medicine for leukemia, lymphoma, and myeloma and how these developments can be incorporated into regimens to improve the outcome of patients with these diseases.